The special McKay correspondence and exceptional collection: Iterations of root constructions

 \end{proposition} \begin{proof} Put

 and let $ \scD \subset \scX_1 $ be the prime divisor corresponding to $D_1$.
 Then $\scX$ is isomorphic to $\sqrt[r_1]{(\scO(\scD), 1)/\scX_1}$ and one has a semiorthogonal decomposition

-by Lemma \ref{lemma:root}.
-Since $\scD$ is a smooth divisor whose coarse moduli space is isomorphic to $D_1 \cong \bP^1$, the derived category $D^b \coh \scD$ and hence the right orthogonal to $\pi_\scX^* D^b \coh \scX_1$ in $D^b \coh \scX$ has a full exceptional collection \cite{Geigle-Lenzing_WPC}.
+by Proposition \ref{pr:root2}.
+Since $D_1$ is a smooth rational curve and $\sum_i \scD_i$ is a simple normal crossing divisor, the divisor $\scD$ is smooth and its coarse moduli space is a smooth rational curve.
+It follows that $\scD$ is isomorphic to a weighted projective line in the sense of Geigle and Lenzing \cite{Geigle-Lenzing_WPC}, so that the derived category $D^b \coh \scD$ and hence the right orthogonal to $\varphi^* D^b \coh \scX_1$ in $D^b \coh \scX$ has a full exceptional collection.
 Now the assertion follows from induction on $s$. \end{proof}